“And the people in the houses

 Should time spent in school decrease students’ creative abilities?

 While education reform focuses on teaching students important qualities like following directions, taking tests, and self-regulation, research shows that children increasingly score lower on tests of creativity.
 In fact, it seems there is a direct correlation between time spent in school and decreased creativity.

 Researchers and educators stress the importance of protecting the creativity and divergent thinking of children’s younger years as they progress in school.
-Principal and founder of the Science Leadership Academy Chris Lehman suggests that to protect creativity in our students, educators and parents should team up and invest time into not only teaching students, but explaining why they’re learning what they are learning.
+Chris Lehman, principal and founder of the Science Leadership Academy, suggests that to protect creativity in our students, educators and parents should team up and invest time into not only teaching students, but also explaining why they’re learning what they are learning.

 Education author Sir Ken Robinson suggests considering changing old ideas about education.
 For example, classifying students by age and drawing increasingly illusory lines between subjects that easily combine may no longer be beneficial.

 3 ways for teachers to keep creativity in the classroom

 While educators and parents work to rebuild the education system from the ground up in a way that protects and enhances student creativity, there are some tactics teachers can implement in the classroom now.